kokimame/django-pdf-kanji/README.md

 Restarting the development of my old Django application to experiment with Django, Docker, AWS, and some frontend frameworks (probably React.js)!

-This is currently hosted on Heroku's free tier account.
+This is currently hosted on a Heroku's free tier account.

 https://jkanji.herokuapp.com/